joeypiccola/homelab/ansible/readme.md

 ## requirements

-Install roles via the Galaxy.
+Install roles via the Galaxy, if any.

 `ansible-galaxy install -p ./galaxy_roles -r ./requirements.yml`

 ## .vault_pass

-Simple file containing your vault password (excluded from this repo).
+`.vault_pass` is a simple file containing your vault password (excluded from this repo).
 This file is referenced in `ansible.cfg` via `vault_password_file`.

 ## keys